siberia-cookbooks/pk/README.md

  * pk.pkgsrc_release - git branch used for the pkgsrc release
  * pk.repos.pk - points to the clone I am using
- * pk.repos.pkgsrc - points to Joyent pkgsrc repo
+ * pk.repos.pkgsrc - points to Joyent pkgsrc repo or your fork on GitHub

 Example JSON: